mhusman123/FYP-/README.md

 1. Start the development server: `npm run dev`
 2. Visit `http://localhost:3000`
 3. Click "Sign In" or navigate to `/auth/signin`
-4. Use demo accounts or OAuth providers
+4. Use test accounts or OAuth providers

 ### Full Setup (Production Ready)